casper-network/docs/source/docs/casper/operators/setup.md

 ## Casper Node Launcher {#casper-node-launcher}

 The node software is run from the `casper-node-launcher` package.
-This can be installed with a Debian package, which also creates the Casper user, creates directory structures and sets up a _systemd_ unit and _logrotate_.
+This can be installed with a Debian package, which also creates the `casper` user, creates directory structures, and sets up a _systemd_ unit and _logging_.

 The casper-node-launcher Debian package can be obtained from <https://repo.casperlabs.io/>.
 You only need to run these steps once.